smc-dotexe/evolveu-frontend/README.md

 <h3> src folder (React App)</h3>
 <p>
    Our React Compentency are multiple assignments that build slightly on top of each other.
 They are each conditionally rendered using state management.
-You will find a basic calculator, a dynamic account banking list using cards.
+You will find a basic calculator and a dynamic account banking list using cards.
 The city/community application allows you to add a city, modify it's population then it will detect whether it's a town/city/hamlet, etc. There's also an example of a linked list.
 Each of these components have their own test files using vanilla javascript.
 </p>

 <h3>Installation for the React App</h3>